-Cleared subscription monies must be received within three (3) Business Days of the Dealing Day.
+Cleared subscription monies must be received within three (3) Business Days of the Dealing Day, or such other date as may be agreed by the Directors.
 In circumstances where subscription monies are not received before the Dealing Deadline, Shares will be provisionally allotted.
 The Company reserves the right to cancel such provisional allotment.